olanikeowo/HR-PROJECT-WORK/README.md

 ---
 ### TOOLS USED
 - PowerBI:
-   -For Data Transformation
+   - For Data Transformation
-   -For Data Visualiazation
+   - For Data Visualiazation
-   -For Creating Interactive Dashboard
+   - For Creating Interactive Dashboard
 - Github for creating portfolio

 ### DATA CLEANING AND PREPARATIONS